BenProtus/cmsi-355/homework4/short-answer-problems.md

 ## 25.4 - Calculate the size of the largest possible UDP message.
 (Hint: the entire UDP message must fit in an IP datagram.)

+The largest possible UDP message is __65,507 bytes__ because the theoretical maximum of 65,535 bytes is limited by the 8 byte UDP header and the 20 byte IP header.

 ## 26.4 - What are the main problems a transport protocol must solve to achieve reliable transfer?

+The mains problems solved by a transport protocol are:
+* *Unreliable Communication*: Messages sent across the Internet can be lost, duplicated, corrupted, delayed, or delivered out of order.
+* *End System Reboot*: Sessions must remain consistent even if a system involved in that session were to reboot.
+* *Heterogenous End Systems*: Powerful computers may overrun the inferior systems they send messages to.
+* *Congestion in the Internet*: Too much transmitted data can slow down/block traffic over routers and switches.

 ## 26.6 - When using a sliding window of size N, how many packets can be sent without requiring a single ACK to be received?

+The throughput achieved is T<sub>W</sub> = min(B, T<sub>G</sub> * N), where B is the hardware bandwidth of the network and T<sub>G</sub> is the throughput achieved by receiving ACK statements.
+This means that the number of packets that can be sent without requiring a single ACK to be received is either the hardware capacity or the window size N.

 ## 26.12 - How does TCP compute a timeout for retransmission?

+Whenever TCP transmits a message, it starts a timer and waits for an acknoledgment.
+If the timer runs out before an ACK is received, TCP retransmits the data.

 ## 26.15 - Suppose two programs use TCP to establish a connection, communicate, terminate the connection, and then open a new connection.
 Further suppose a FIN message sent to shut down the first connection is duplicated and delayed until the second connection has been established.
-If a copy of the old FIN is delivered, will TCP terminate the new con- nection?
+If a copy of the old FIN is delivered, will TCP terminate the new connection?
 Why or why not?

 ## 27.2 - What two entries are needed in the forwarding table of a typical host?